 b) if MBS decision is set to "MBS join is rejected", the UE shall consider the requested join as rejected.
 The UE shall store the received MBS service area associated with the received TMGI, if any.
 If the received Rejection cause is set to "User is outside of local MBS service area", the UE shall not request to join the same MBS session if the UE is camping on a cell that is outside the received MBS service area.
 If the received Rejection cause is set to "MBS session has not started or will not start soon" and an MBS back-off timer value is included with value that indicates neither zero nor deactivated, the UE shall start a back-off timer T3530 with the value provided in the MBS back-off timer value for the received TMGI, and shall not attempt to join the MBS session with the same TMGI until the expiry of T3530.
 If the MBS back-off timer value indicates that this timer is deactivated, the UE shall not attempt to join the MBS session with the same TMGI until the UE is switched off, the USIM is removed, or the entry in the "list of subscriber data" for the current SNPN is updated.
 If the MBS back-off timer value indicates zero, the UE may attempt to join the MBS session with the same TMGI;

 c) if the MBS decision is set to "Remove UE from MBS session", the UE shall consider that it has successfully left the MBS session.
-If the received Rejection cause is set to "MBS session is released", the UE shall consider the MBS session as released; or
+If the received Rejection cause is set to "MBS session is released", the UE shall consider the MBS session as released;

-d) if the MBS decision is set to "MBS service area update", the UE shall store the received MBS service area associated with the received TMGI and replace the current MBS service area with the received one.
+d) if the MBS decision is set to "MBS service area update", the UE shall store the received MBS service area associated with the received TMGI and replace the current MBS service area with the received one; or

+e) if the MBS decision is set to "MBS security information update", the UE shall replace the current MBS security information with the MBS security information received in the MBS security container associated with the received TMGI.

 If the UE has indicated support for ECS configuration information provisioning, then upon receiving